-External examiners are appointed by the University Education Committee.
-The principles underpinning the criteria for the appointment of external examiners:
+External Examiners are appointed by the University Education Committee.
+The principles underpinning the criteria for the appointment of External Examiners:

-- require that external examiners have knowledge and understanding of UK sector agreed reference points for the maintenance of academic standards and assurance and enhancement of quality; - require that external examiners are sufficiently qualified and have sufficient expertise and experience in both discipline-specific and assessment matters; - support the exercise of objective, impartial and independent judgements about awards made by the University; - avoid arrangements which result in undue reliance on the nomination of external examiners from any one university and arrangements where there is a known conflict of interest.
+- require that External Examiners have knowledge and understanding of UK sector agreed reference points for the maintenance of academic standards and assurance and enhancement of quality; - require that External Examiners are sufficiently qualified and have sufficient expertise and experience in both discipline-specific and assessment matters; - support the exercise of objective, impartial and independent judgements about awards made by the University - avoid arrangements which result in undue reliance on the nomination of External Examiners from any one university and arrangements where there is a known conflict of interest. - All External Examiners will need to show evidence that they are legally entitled to work and reside in the United Kingdom.
+They will be required to use the UK as their main residence throughout their tenure

-Handbook on the policy and procedures for the external examining of taught courses, Academic Development and Quality Enhancement Office 2020-21.
+&lt;sup>1 Handbook on the policy and procedures for the external examining of taught courses, Academic Quality and Partnerships Office 2022-23.